CBC-UCONN/RNA-seq-with-reference-genome-and-annotation/README.md

 ├── LC2A_SRR1964645.bam
 └── LC2A_SRR1964645.bam.bai
 ```

+The full script for the slurm scheduler can be found in the **align/** directory by the name [align.sh](/align/align.sh).
+When you're ready, navigate there and execute it by entering `sbatch align.sh` on the command-line.

 When `HISAT2` finishes aligning all the reads, it will write a summary which will be captured by SLURM in the file ending `.err`.